UAlberta-EcoCar/ARCHIVED-Fuel-Cell-Controller-2019-2020-code/README.md

     // Trailer
 }
 ```
-The header is responsible for clearing/setting up flags and setting the the fuel-cell state group (if transistioning between state groups).
+The header is responsible for clearing old flags and additional set up (state group if transistioning between state groups).
 The transition is self explanitory.
-The trailer is responsible for indicating to the transistion controller the transition is complete.
+The trailer is responsible for setting flags and indicating to the transistion controller the transition is complete.
 This is done with an `Event`.

 > State Groups & States
 > * Start